 The legends for both Sales and Profit should automatically appear, from where you’re able to edit the colours for each.
 Click the small arrow on the top right of each legend and Edit Colours.

 Set the Profit colours as a 2 Step with zero at the centre, this highlights whether there was profit or loss.
-The Tableau Automatic red / blue colours have been used for this example.
+This example uses the Tableau automatic red / blue colour scheme.

 Sales should not have any highlighting.
-Colouring everything white is a solution, which is more complex than could be expected.
+A solution is to colour everything white, however this is more complex than one might expect.
 (Unless I’m missing something, please add in the comments if there’s a better way.)
 As Sales is a continuous measure we are forced to colour by a range.
 Therefore white should be the colour at both the top and bottom ends of the range.

 Use a Custom Diverging colour scheme and set both ends of the range to have the white custom colour (HTML = #ffffff), allowing only 2 steps.
-The 2 steps forces the top and bottom of the range colours to be used.
+Setting to 2 “Stepped Colour” forces using only the top and bottom of the colour range.

 That provides, in relatively quick time, a basic level of conditional formatting for a Tableau table.